jl6684/vrh/DataMenu.md

 6. **Worksheet Not Found**: If you get an error about a missing worksheet, check the list of available worksheet names in the error message and use one of those.
 7. **Deletion Confirmation**: Use `--test-only` to preview what will be deleted before actually deleting
 8. **Force Deletion**: Use `--force-delete` to skip confirmation prompts (use with caution)
+9. **Subfolder Files**: Files in subfolders (like `trial-fake-data/`) can be imported by specifying the full path relative to the `data-for-import` folder

 ### Getting Help:
 - Use `python manage.py import_vinyl_data --help` for import command options
 - Use `python manage.py delete_vinyl_data --help` for delete command options
 - Check the console output for specific error messages
 - Verify file format matches the required structure

 ## Data Validation and Error Handling